 In the narrow pedestrian alley that leads from Corso Italia to Boccadasse beach there is a small restaurant of the Boccadasse fishermen’s cooperative.

-Here, for 10 euros, you can order the freshly fried fish cone: shrimp, anchovies, baby squid and baby octopus along with thinly sliced fried vegetables.
+Here, for a few euros, you can order the freshly fried fish cone: shrimp, anchovies, baby squid and baby octopus along with thinly sliced fried vegetables.

 You can also sit down and eat at the few tables inside, ordering something from the menu written on a blackboard at the entrance.
 All dishes are prepared with the catch of the day that each morning comes right off the fishing boats.